chenx/Lib_HtmlJsCss/README.md

 This is a light-weighted, easy to use and configure image slider library.
 It's written in html/js/css and uses jquery.

 Requirement: jquery 1.8 or above.
-All the files are in ./js/slider/.
-See ./js/slider/README.txt.
+All the files are in <a href="https://github.com/chenx/Lib_HtmlJsCss/blob/master/slider1/js/slider/">/js/slider/</a>.
+See <a href="https://github.com/chenx/Lib_HtmlJsCss/blob/master/slider1/js/slider/README.txt">/js/slider/README.txt</a>.
 Assumption: banner image's width is 1000px.
 For different width, can adjust parameter in js file.
 slider2.js supports 2 images. slider.js allows to add more images.
 In general, just use slider.js.
 This does not support IE 8 and lower (disables slide animation for now).